voxpupuli/voxpupuli.github.io/docs/index.md

 Run modulesync to ensure the dotfiles are up to date.

 Create a 'release pr'.
 This pull request updates the changelog and bumps the version number to the target version, removing all release candidate identifiers, i.e. from `0.10.7-rc0` to `0.10.7`.
 Here's an example: [puppet-extlib's 0.10.7 release](https://github.com/voxpupuli/puppet-extlib/pull/43).
 In most cases it is sufficient to update CHANGELOG.md and metadata.json.
+We try to honor [semantic versioning](http://semver.org/) and decided that dropping ruby1.8 support is a major change and requires a major version bump for the module.

 Get community feedback on the release pr, get it merged.